Left/Bottom: bruceman / E+ / Getty Images

 |Resale Value||Increases home value||Positive impact on value of home|

 If you’re considering which decking materials are right for your home, it’s important to consider the overall project.
 Since cedar needs to remain dry, it’s better for higher-up installations like second-floor decks.
 This also makes it better suited for dryer climates rather than humid ones.
 The cost to build a cedar deck is an average of $6,000.

 Pressure-treated wood costs less and handles wet grass or soil better.
 However, it demands more maintenance than cedar, although cedar is more prone to scratches and other cosmetic damages.

-When choosing between a cedar vs. pressure-treated fence, cedar is the best option.
+When choosing between cedar versus a pressure-treated fence, cedar is the best option.
 As with decks, cedar fences tend to be more aesthetically pleasing than their pressure-treated wood counterparts.
 They also have a pleasant, natural wooden aroma that many homeowners enjoy.

 Pressure-treated wood is more affordable, but it’s less durable and more maintenance-heavy.
 Still, due to its superior soil-resisting ability, it’s a better choice for fence posts.

-Like cedar, redwood is naturally pest resistant and won’t warp like pressure-treated wood.
+There are several other options available for fencing and decking, the two most common of which are redwood and composite.
+Like cedar, redwood is naturally pest-resistant and won’t warp like pressure-treated wood.
 It can also last for decades with proper maintenance.
 One major con is that it’s the least eco-friendly option, as it’s sourced from old-growth forests that aren’t easily renewable.

 Composite materials are maintenance-free and last longer than any of the different types of wood available.
 Often made from recycled material, they’re also a very eco-friendly choice.
-However, these cost roughly 40% more than wood, so they’re not the most budget-friendly option.Ready to Start Your Fence Project?
+However, these cost roughly 40% more than wood, so they’re not the most budget-friendly option.Get Estimates Now For Your Deck Project